tanyaweaver/python-dev-accelerator/source/schedule/week07/mon.rst

 ==========

 * Learn about the Hash Table data structure
-* Understand the difference (and increased utility of) class-based views from function-based views
+* Understand the difference between (and increased utility of) class-based views from function-based views
+* Get practice setting up your own Relational Database Server (RDS) on AWS

 Readings
 ========